 “Career guidance refers to services and activities intended to assist individuals, of any age and at any point throughout their lives, to make educational, training and occupational choices and to manage their careers.

-With over 1100 schools and colleges voluntarily working towards or holding the Quality in Careers Standard already, we commend, to every Head Teacher/College Principal and school/college governing body, our belief that the statutory duty on schools and colleges to secure independent careers guidance for pupils and students will be most effectivewhen these three elements coexist in a school or college:
+Alongside our partners in the Quality in Careers Consortium, we commend, to every Head Teacher/College Principal and school/college governing body, our belief that the statutory duty on schools and colleges to secure independent careers guidance for pupils and students will be most effective when these three elements coexist in a school or college:

 - Its overall CEIAG programme is quality assured against the Quality in Careers Standard